Providing Real Training for Real Dogs for Real Life

 Most Service Dogs have a “no petting” policy established by their owners.
 The Americans with Disabilities Act (ADA) protects the rights of people with disabilities to be accompanied by their service dogs in public places such as restaurants, grocery stores, and hotels.

-Therapy Dogs also receive training but have a completely different type of job from service dogs.
+Therapy Dogs also receive extensive training but have a completely different type of job from Service Dogs.
 Their responsibilities are to provide psychological or physiological therapy to individuals other than their handlers.
 These dogs have stable temperaments and friendly, easy-going personalities.
 Typically, they visit hospitals, schools, hospices, nursing homes, and more.
 Unlike Service Dogs, Therapy Dogs are encouraged to interact with a variety of people while they are on-duty including petting the therapy dog.
 You should ask permission before petting any dog.